 What am I doing now?

-This is what is currently occupying my days.
+This is what I'm up to these days.

 I created this page in addition to others as part of this page movement.
 If I were to meet up with someone I had not seen in quite a while and talk shop, this is what we would cover.
 I will keep this up to date as much as I can.